 This level of contracting takes experience and practice.
 If you feel ‘clunky’ contracting, bring your observations to supervision.
 Your supervisor will happily work with you through rehearsal, brainstorming and/or removing any limitations you have, to make contracting a more enriching experience for you and your client.

 We’d love to hear your comments on this important topic.

 - Carol Whitaker is based in the UK.
 She specialises in executive & team coaching, supervision & mentoring and is an associate lecturer for Oxford Brookes Business School

-- Michelle Lucas is based in the UK and her business focus is coaching and coaching supervision and is the supervision education lead at the Association for Coaching
+- Michelle Lucas is based in the UK and her business focus is coaching and coaching supervision.
+She is supervision education lead at the Association for Coaching

 - Tammy Turner is based in Australia.
 She develops leaders and other coaching professionals internationally.
 She is a former director of ICF Australasian Professional Standards and led the ICF’s global task force on coaching supervision

-- T Turner, M Lucas and C Whitaker, Peer Supervision in Coaching and Mentoring, Abingdon, UK: Routledge, 2018
+- T Turner, M Lucas and C Whitaker, Peer Supervision in Coaching and Mentoring: A Versatile Guide for Reflective Practice.
+Abingdon, UK: Routledge, 2018